MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 The application should now be accessible from the client.

-## Task 8: Synchronize and install Microsoft and 3rd party extensions on the tenants
+## Task 8: Install Microsoft and 3rd party extensions on the tenants

 Now, you can install the Microsoft and 3rd-party extensions that were installed on the tenant before the upgrade.